-1. The General Point – The first typical, and valid, response is to make the general point that one wrong action, incident, statement, or even habit, doesn’t necessarily invalidate someone’s entire career.
-Obviously one can find dubious actions and statements in the biographies of most of history’s heroes.
+1. The General Point.
+The first typical (and I believe valid) response is to make the general point that one wrong action, incident, statement, or even habit, doesn’t necessarily invalidate someone’s entire career.
+Obviously, one can find dubious actions and statements in the biographies of most of history’s heroes.
 Lincoln’s anti-slavery record is brilliant and yet he made statements that by contemporary standards (as well as transhistorical ones) are quite racist.
 Martin Luther King Jr. broke his marital vows to Coretta Scott King numerous times.
 And no, this isn’t just prudery or relativistically equating personal sexual misdeeds with corporate violence.
 By engaging in the adulterous trysts he did, he risked the public moral integrity of the entire Civil Rights movement he came to represent.
 At the biblical level, one might point out that not a single figure in the Bible, even its authors, comes out clean except for Jesus.
 In that sense, Calvin keeps company with the long line of saved wretches like Abraham, Moses, David, and Paul.

 Further, Calvin explicitly warned Servetus in correspondence not to come to Geneva or things would not go well for him there either.
 He even risked his own life at one point to go meet him in an area outside of Geneva where he himself was a wanted heretic in order to reconcile theologically.
 It is not the case that Servetus was the victim of Calvin’s peculiarly authoritarian personality that flowed from his inhuman, predestinarian God.
 If anything, it was an inherited, though still culpable, flaw in thought and practice.
 It should be noted that Calvin held no explicit political authority in Geneva and was not even a citizen until much later in life.
 He did play theological witness in the trial, while at the same time arguing with him in private in prison, urging him to recant.
 Beyond that, he is reported to have pleaded with the city elders to, at the very least, execute him in a more humane manner than burning.
 (Now, to us that doesn’t sound like much, but comparatively-speaking that’s something.)